 Foreign Language Requirements

-English M.A. and Ph.D. students must fulfill a foreign language requirement to demonstrate their ability to use the language in research.
+English Ph.D. students must fulfill a foreign language requirement to demonstrate their ability to use the language in research.
+Students are strongly encouraged to satisfy the requirement in their 3rd year (if they enter with the BA) or their 1st year (if they enter with the MA); dissertation proposals cannot be submitted until the requirement is met.
 The Coordinator of Graduate Studies for the department has the responsibility of administering this requirement.

 About the Requirement

 You may fulfill the requirement by demonstrating reading competence in any language other than English relevant to your research.

 M.A. candidates must fulfill the language requirement before taking the M.A. exam.
 If you enter the department with an M.A. degree already in hand you must pass the foreign language requirement before you take the comprehensive examination.

 Greek, Latin, French, German, Spanish, Russian, and Italian automatically qualify as acceptable languages for the requirement.
 If you wish to fulfill the requirement in another language you should consult with the Coordinator of Graduate Studies well before you expect to complete the requirement.
 In practice, you may elect any language in which a) a suitable examiner can be found or b) appropriate courses are offered at the university.